What is mucoid plaque? Should we be getting rid of it or not?

 How is mucoid plaque produced?

-When the gut is compromised, immune cells start to kill bacteria in the gut.
+As far as science understands if the gut is compromised, immune cells start to kill bacteria in the gut.
 This releases an endotoxin in the bacterial membrane of the gut.
-This then gets into bloodstream and binds to LDL cholesterol.
+Which then leaches into the bloodstream and binds to LDL cholesterol.
 A complex mechanism produces mucin.
 A slimy visco-elastic material that coats all mucosal surfaces.

 Inflammation = mucoid plaque production